Gluesticks Blog

 Watch our video to see how we perfectly layered everything to fit in the jar.
 Here is the order that works best:

-Start with flour then add baking soda, cinnamon and salt.
+Start with flour then add baking soda, cinnamon, and salt.
 Add chocolate chips and oats.
 Pack down tightly.
-Finally add the sugars.
+Finally, add the sugars.
 Pack down again.

 Note: the scripture reference for oats comes from the Doctrine & Covenants.
 A book of scripture used by the LDS faith.
-If you are not of the LDS faith, you can use a scripture that refers to any sort of grain and have the kids use that for oats instead.
+If you are not of the LDS faith, you can use a scripture verse that refers to any sort of grain and have the kids use that for oats instead.

 I brought both raisins and chocolate chips and let the girls decide which ones they wanted to use.
 (Mostly because I don’t like raisins in cookies and assume others might feel the same way!)